A Channel displays a sequence of content (images and videos) and also displays a website or a single-page application.

-Now you should be able to see the View Manifest option from the CHANNEL INFORMATION panel in the Channel dashboard.
+You should see the View Manifest option from the CHANNEL INFORMATION panel in the Channel dashboard.

-By Default, when you create a channel, the channel is Offline.
+By default, when you create a channel, it is Offline.

 When you create a channel, it can either be defined as an online or an offline channel.